aranair/aranair.github.io/source/posts/2016-12-25-how-to-set-up-golang-telegram-bot-with-webhooks.html.markdown

 ---
-title: 'How I Built a Golang Telegram Bot Part 1: Application Code'
+title: 'How I Built a Simple Golang Telegram Bot'
 description: 'In this post, I go through all the steps I took to build a golang telegram bot.
 It would include code to show how to dockerize the app and what to take note of when you are building a telegram bot to use webhooks with.'